TheOdinProject/curriculum/ruby/computer_science/project_recursion.md

 1. Using iteration, write a method `#fibs` which takes a number and returns an array containing that many numbers from the Fibonacci sequence.
 Using an example input of `8`, this function should return the array `[0, 1, 1, 2, 3, 5, 8, 13]`.
 1. Now write another method `#fibs_rec` which solves the same problem recursively.
-1. Test both versions of your functions by passing in various lengths as arguments.
+1. Test both versions of your methods by passing in various lengths as arguments.

 Hopefully you were able to solve the problem with recursion!
 If you need some help understanding what's going on with this function, there are some additional resources linked at the end of this page.